Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing: Results

 Figure \ref{fig:Rheo_tide_timeline}A shows the time evolution of the rheological front for cases with $f\text{O}_2 = \Delta\text{IW}+0$ at different power densities.
 The rheological front starts at the bottom of the mantle at a radius fraction of $0.55$ corresponding to the core-mantle boundary.
 During the first million years the mantle is in a liquid state.
 When the lower layers of the mantle start to cool, crystallization begins, and the rheological front moves upwards.
 The magma becomes increasingly more viscous, and only when the local melt fraction becomes less than 30\% ($\phi_\text{crit}$) does tidal heating begin.
 The melt fraction varies throughout the mantle, so tidal heating acts locally.
 The minor discontinuity around depth fraction equal to 0.7 at about 2--3 Myr arises from the solidification of the lowermost layer of the mantle, which influences the rate of transfer from the core to the mantle \citep{Nicholls_2024_JGRP, Bower_2019, Bower_2018}.

 All cases in Figure \ref{fig:Rheo_tide_timeline} that include tidal heating show a slow increase in thermal energy dissipation starting after 1.5 million years of evolution, indicated by the start of the dotted lines in the timeline plot of the lower panel (Figure \ref{fig:Rheo_tide_timeline}B).
-From this point the rheological front is slowed down until reaching a tidally supported GRE steady-state.
+From this point, the progress of the rheological front is slowed down until reaching a tidally supported GRE steady-state.
 The atmospheric composition is constant during this period.
-We find that larger tidal power densities are able to maintain larger melt fractions (Figure \ref{fig:Rheo_tide_timeline}, panel A), whilst these stronger tides dissipate energy faster, yielding shorter GRE durations given our fixed energy budget.
-Overall it is evident that the imposed internal heating rates are able to significantly alter the thermal evolution of the modeled planet.
+We find that larger tidal power densities are able to reach their radiative equilibrium state sooner and maintain larger melt fractions (Figure \ref{fig:Rheo_tide_timeline}, panel A); these stronger tides dissipate energy more rapidly, yielding shorter GRE durations given our fixed energy budget.
+Overall, it is evident that the imposed internal heating rates are able to significantly alter the thermal evolution of the modeled planet.